 Guests can play traditional games like slots, Blackjack, Craps, English Roulette, and Texas Poker Hold’em.
 Additionally, you can try your hand at something new like the French Roulette table or the Punto Banco table.

-Several different gaming rooms, or salles, separate the types of games and the patrons’ VIP status.
+Several different rooms, or salles, separate the types of games and the patrons’ VIP status.

 There is no need to feel out of place in the opulently decorated casino.
 They happily take everyone’s money!
 Visitors are expected to be courteous and well-mannered during the morning visits and while gaming.
 You do, however, see plenty of awestruck tourists along with seasoned gamblers occupying the casino floor.